 In this post, I’ll tell you how The Wholesale Formula helped me with my wholesale accounts!

 Getting Started with Wholesale

 In my last post, I discussed how I got started with wholesale and introduced you to Dan Meadors and Eric Lambert’s free video series, The Wholesale Workshop.
-All three videos are available for a very limited time and you can watch them by following the links below:
+The workshop is available for a very limited time.

 Purchasing the Wholesale Formula (June 2016)

 I purchased The Wholesale Formula in June 2016 because I wanted to move into wholesale and I liked Dan & Eric’s method of reverse sourcing.

 A Brief Course Overview

 The main course sections are:

 - Getting Approved to Buy Manufacturer Direct